Boosting Baby’s and Toddler’s Immune System, NATURALLY!

 So, what can we do to help our children build a strong, active immune system?

+Healthy Diets!
 This is one of the hardest things to define, as there are so many beliefs as to what constitutes a healthy diet.
 However, whatever your food beliefs, it has been shown that sugar can decrease the effectiveness of the immune response by up to 50%!
-It also increases their risks for behavioral issues, diabetes, obesity, and many more health issues.
+It also increases the risk for behavioral issues, diabetes, obesity and many more health issues.
 Let’s get the kids off of the sugar!!
 This is much easier said than done, I know.
 Kids can be such picky eaters.
 But, they will learn by experience if we set a good example for them.

 - Increase veggie and fruit intake as well as foods with Essential Fatty Acids (EFA’s) (nuts, seeds and fish), decrease dairy, refined and processed foods and increase local/organic foods.